 Focusing all of his attention on the point of his knife, the carver creates Rokkaku's unique lines drawn by her hands and fingers.

 The carver faithfully carves the soft yet powerful drawings of Rokkaku while deciphering the intentions of the artist.
-The carver's intense focus and precision is required for the work of carving delicate lines with a single knife.
+The carver's intense focus and precision is required for the work of carving delicate lines with a single Koagatana knife.

 摺ーPrinting